lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 There are two ways:

     * **The long way** : you set radial bins (``nsepv``, ``dsepv``) accordingly.
-      For example, to integrate up to 40 Mpc make 40 bins of 1 Mpc with ``nsep=40``, ``dsepv=1.0``
+      For example, to integrate up to 40 Mpc make 40 bins of 1 Mpc with ``nsepv=40``, ``dsepv=1.0``

     * **The short way** : you set radial bins (``nsepv``, ``dsepv``) accordingly.
-      For example, to integrate up to 40 Mpc make 1 bin of 40 Mpc with ``nsep=1``, ``dsepv=40.``
+      For example, to integrate up to 40 Mpc make 1 bin of 40 Mpc with ``nsepv=1``, ``dsepv=40.``

 No need to point out that the short way is faster.
-Hence, if you don't mind about intermediate bins just go straigh with a single "fat" bin.
-Gundam will always integrate the counts of every radial bin requested.
+Hence, if you don't mind about intermediate bins just go straight with a single "fat" bin.

+Note, however, that if you request a set of radial bins, i.e. ``nsepv>1``, the code will: (1) calculate projected correlation function at each radial bin, and (2) sum each contribution.
+This can be different from adding the counts from all radial bins and then applying the estimator because empty bins are not neccesarly the same in the DD, RR and DR terms.
+A single fat bin will have higher signal and less noise, especially at small separations.

 Printing Nicely